jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Pandemics, global warming, human migrations, widespread obesity, antisocial behavior, soaring national and personal debt, high divorce rates, traffic-filled roads, rising insurance rates, hopeless kids who are shooting up their schools.

-Our list of problems keeps growing, because ordinary people aren't using the miraculous power of modern technology, to evolve our civilization.
+Our list of problems keeps growing, because ordinary people aren't using the miraculous power of modern technology to evolve our civilization.

 There's nothing rational or moral about that decision because a ruling philosophy worth following is one that facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.

 Techvolution and mass-collaboration do.

 If you believe in yourself.

 ## Extras Die-Off

-While Charles was fighting his wars, Europe was fighting the Thirty Years War.
-A time when Main Street kept fighting and murdering each other for generations, all in the name of a Catholic of Protestant king.
-Sadly, when the "Puritan Democracy" ended in 1658, Charles's son Charles II was put on the throne.
-Without Rousseau's new ruling philosophy, no one had any better ideas.

-Even though the English commoners were victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.
-And remember the English Civil War started over a simple question, "who should pay for the government's massive debt?"
+The English Civil War started over a simple question, "who should pay for the government's massive debt?"

 And we're having that same fight now.

-No Conservative or Progressive ideologue is going to sacrifice their platform, projects, and politics to pay the massive debt of keeping the 1969 lifestyle that keeps racking up IOUs.
+Making camels live in the Amazon won't get any cheaper.
+Our debt will keep rising.
+No Conservative or Progressive ideologue is going to sacrifice their platform, projects, and politics to pay for the 1969 lifestyle.

+They "other side" will have to.

-But, if you stay an extra of the Industrial Age, that's your fate.
+So, if you stay an extra of the Industrial Age, that's your fate.
 You'll limit your politics to only see Progressivism or Conservatism.
 You'll slowly become radicalized, and end up chasing phantoms in the news, rallies, and demonstrations.
 You'll argue with antagonists at work but get nowhere.
 You'll get so frustrated you'll march and scream for change.
 Eventually, after another financial crisis, debt crisis, the migrant crisis, pandemic, disputed election, constitutional amendment; some disaster or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.

 That's not supposed to sound alarmist.
 It's a diagnosis using our history.

 https://www.youtube.com/watch?v=tEczkhfLwqM

 Remember this quote from the Thirty Years War?, "A warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."
 How much longer do you think before Red/Left politics completely breaks down?
-We're well into the Internet Age and still using the culture of Industrial Age to run our lives.

 Look at Left/Right followers raging at each other, do you want to let them decide your fate?